-Let’s not forget that your scalp is skin too, and deserves just as much attention as the skin on your face.
-Enter the beauty of rosemary essential oil, which dilates blood vessels to boost circulation and is well-known as one of the best essential oils for promoting thicker, healthier strands.
-It also has anti-inflammatory effects and helps balance natural oil levels, combination skin types take note.
+Let’s not forget that your scalp is skin, too, and it deserves just as much attention as the skin on your face.
+Enter the beauty of rosemary essential oil, which dilates blood vessels to boost circulation and is well-known as one of the best essential oils for promoting thicker strands.
+Combination skin types take note: it also has anti-inflammatory effects and may help balance natural oil levels.

 An Amazon fan favorite, this affordable pick pulls in rave reviews from satisfied shoppers, many of whom do in fact use it on their scalps with great results.

 Scent: Rosemary, fresh, floral | Size: 1 oz., 2 oz., or 4 oz. | Cruelty-Free: Yes | Byrdie Clean: Yes

 Lemongrass Oil: Vitruvi Lemongrass Essential Oil

 Thanks to the high concentration of antioxidants that help ward off the skin damage caused by free radicals, a 2015 study found this oil to be a good anti-aging option.
 On top of that, it’s also naturally astringent and a great pick for breakout-prone skin, those dealing with adult acne, or the dreaded combo of both wrinkles and pimples.

 This option is steam-distilled from Sri Lankan lemongrass, an organic option that’s also cruelty-free.
 Oh, and we forgot to mention the lovely, sweet scent.

 Scent: Lemongrass, sweet, zesty | Size: 0.3 fl. oz. | Cruelty-Free: Yes | Byrdie Clean: Yes

 Rosehip Seed Oil: The Ordinary 100% Organic Cold-Pressed Rose Hip Seed Oil